FactorioCalc/FactorioCalc/docs/guide.rst

 And we increased the plastic output but rocket fuel output then suffers.

-This experment shows us that we need some circuits to prevent any conversion of petroleum gas to solid fuel unless we have an overflow.
+This experiment shows us that we need some circuits to prevent any conversion of petroleum gas to solid fuel unless we have an overflow.

 Nuclear Processing